 Carreg Wen BeachBorth y Gest, Llŷn Peninsula

-Both bays from part of the extensive, golden sands that make up Tremadog Bay and the banks of the Mawddach Estuary.
+Both bays form part of the extensive golden sands that make up Tremadog Bay and the banks of the Mawddach Estuary.
 They have a “castaway” feel to them and on a sunny day, you would think you were in a tropical island paradise.

 The beaches offer beautiful scenery and a feeling of remoteness even in the height of summer.
 Both beaches are most easily accessed by walking around the headland on the sand from Borth y Gest at low tide.

 The larger of the two is Samson’s Bay, at 600m long and backed by a seawall of boulders.
 The beach closer to Borth y Gest is Carreg Wen, which is about 300m long with stunning sand dunes and rocky outcrops.
 Both beaches are great to walk to along the coastal path from Borth y Gest and make great “picnic destination” beaches.
 They are backed by the rough of Porthmadog Golf Course.
 And the surrounding scenery and views across the estuary are breathtaking.